tox-dev/tox/docs/config.rst

    :version_added: 2.4

    The ``list_dependencies_command`` setting is used for listing the packages installed into the virtual environment.
-   This command will be executed only if executing on Contionous Integrations is detected (for example set environment variable ``CI=1``) or if journal is active.
+   This command will be executed only if executing on Continuous Integrations is detected (for example set environment variable ``CI=1``) or if journal is active.

 .. conf::